fictionco/fiction/@apps/factor-site/docs/content/quickstart/index.md

 In a Factor project, there are the following "entry files",

 - `index.ts` - Application entry file
-- `server.ts` - Endpoint server entry file
 - `App.vue` - UI Entry file
 - `index.html` - HTML scaffold file (all pages)

+If you plan on running an endpoint server:

+- `server.ts` - Endpoint server entry file (optional)

 The entry files must exist in the same folder.

 Copy these files from the [Hello World example](https://github.com/FactorJS/factor-hello-world) into a folder called `src` and let `package.json` know how to find them by adding `main: src/index.ts`.

 ```json
 {